JigneshRaval/simple-blog/src/pages/vue.js/vue.js-and-webpack-4-from-scratch,-part-1.md

 ### Part 1: Up and running

 My previous [article](http://medium.com/@petrefax66/getting-started-vue-js-and-visual-studio-code-6990f92e918a) described how to create a Vue.js application using the command line interface.
 This is the easiest way to get started and will be suitable for the majority of needs.
-However, it certainly doesn’t hurt to try taking the opposite road and build an application entirely from scratch.
+However, it certainly doesn't hurt to try taking the opposite road and build an application entirely from scratch.
 With the release of [Webpack 4](https://medium.com/webpack/webpack-4-released-today-6cdb994702d4) now is a good time to take this ambitious route and learn a bit more about the workings of the build and bundling process by crafting it entirely by hand.

 In this article I will start with an empty folder and create a webpack build for a Vue.js application including: